movie was filmed in the Summer of 2014;

 Shangri-Las songs popular at The

-sensitive story in the movie.
-The songs included "Remember", "Out In The Streets" and "Past, Present And Future".
+sensitive story in the first "Stonewall" movie.
+The songs included "Remember, Walking In The Sand", "Out In The Streets" and "Past, Present And Future".
 For

 fast dance and fun, the essential choice was "Give Him A Great Big Kiss".

-All four of the songs were used in the "Stonewall"
+All four of the songs plus a campy flipside favorite "Sophisticated Boom-Boom" were used in the "Stonewall"

 hit songs.
 The promotional card pictured above is the flipside of

 the top movie soundtrack card.
-And this one actually peeled off
+This one actually peeled off

 so that you could post the frontside movie card, depicting a very